everpeace/cookbook-mesos/README.md

 --------

 ### mesos::default
-install mesos by `build_from_source` recipe or `mesosphere` recipe.
+Install mesos by `build_from_source` recipe or `mesosphere` recipe.

-###mesos::build_from_source
+### mesos::build\_from\_source
-install mesos(download zip from [github](https://github.com/apache/mesos), configure, make, make install).
+Install mesos(download zip from [github](https://github.com/apache/mesos), configure, make, make install).

 ### mesos::mesosphere
-install mesos using mesosphere's mesos package.
-You can also install zookeeper package by `node[:mesos][:mesosphere][:with_zookeeper]` if required because Mesospher's mesos package doesn't include zookeeper.
+Install mesos using mesosphere's mesos package.
+You can also install zookeeper package by `node[:mesos][:mesosphere][:with_zookeeper]` if required because Mesosphere's mesos package doesn't include zookeeper.

 ### mesos::master
-configure master and cluster deployment configuration files and start `mesos-master`.
-If you choose `mesosphere`, `node[:mesos][:prefix]` would be overridden by `/usr/local` because mesosphere package installs deploy files to the directory.
+Configure master and cluster deployment configuration files, and start `mesos-master`.
+If you choose `mesosphere`, `node[:mesos][:prefix]` will be overridden to `/usr/local`, because mesosphere package installs deploy files to that directory.

 * `node[:mesos][:prefix]/var/mesos/deploy/masters`
 * `node[:mesos][:prefix]/var/mesos/deploy/slaves`
 * `node[:mesos][:prefix]/var/mesos/deploy/mesos-deploy-env.sh`
 * `node[:mesos][:prefix]/var/mesos/deploy/mesos-master-env.sh`

-if you choose installation type `mesosphere`,  this recipe also confiures upstart conf files which are installed by mesosphere mesos package.
+If you choose installation type `mesosphere`,  this recipe also configures upstart configuration files which are installed by the package:

 * `/etc/mesos/zk`
 * `/etc/defaults/mesos`
 * `/etc/defaults/mesos-master`

 ##### How to configure `mesos-master`
 You can configure `mesos-master` command line options by `node[:mesos][:master]` object.
-If you have a configuration below,
+If you have a configuration as shown below:

     node[:mesos][:master] == {
       :port    => "5050",